Central of Georgia K class

 The "Big Apples" operated in passenger and freight service from Albany, Georgia to both Birmingham, Alabama and Atlanta, Georgia.
 They could handle 1,500 tons between Birmingham and Columbus, Georgia, unassisted and 2,350 tons from Macon, Georgia to Americus, Georgia.
 It is also believed that they could handle as many as 17 passenger cars on the Seminole and the Flamingo.

 They lasted in service for 10 years.
 In 1953, they were withdrawn from service and were scrapped later that year.
-Engine #451 remained in storage in Macon, Georgia until 1959 when it was scrapped after the railroad failed to find a city or an institution to accept it as a display piece.
+No. 451 remained in storage in Macon, Georgia until 1959 when it was scrapped after the railroad failed to find a city or an institution to accept it as a display piece.